 - 1. With the keypad still plugged in, short the yellow wire to the black wire (GND) momentarily.
 This causes the keypad to beep for three seconds. - 2.
-Enter the desired 5-digit Authority code, the keypad will beep twice per button press. - 3.
+Enter the desired 5-digit Authority Code, the keypad will beep twice per button press. - 3.
 Enter the 5-digit Authority Code again.
 The keypad will beep twice per button press. - a.
-If the Authority code is entered twice correctly the keypad will beep 4 times. - b.
-If the Authority code is entered incorrectly or mistakes are made the keypad will beep one long, one second beep will sound, and the code will NOT be changed.
+If the Authority Code is entered twice correctly the keypad will beep 4 times. - b.
+If the Authority Code is entered incorrectly, or mistakes are made the keypad Does a long beep to indicate a failure to change the code. - 4.
+After programming the system immediately exits Authority Code learn mode. - 5.
+If you are looking for simple, and only need 1 access code, you can be done at this point and the Authority Code and Entry Code are the same 5-digit code.
+This is not recommended, but you only need to remember 1 code.
+You can test by entering your 5-digit code followed by the desired output button.
+(1), for example will unlock the entry door.
+For greater security, we recommend you use an authority and one or more entry codes.